The Sick Ghost

 “I feel like something is odd with the house,” Todd texted his husband, Ethan.
 “Besides the haunting?” came the response a few minutes later.
 “When was the last time something odd happened though?”
 Todd sent back, staring at the unmarred walls.

 Normal days stretched into normal weeks.
 Todd, a salesman at a used bookstore, started taking notes.
 Ethan, a software engineer, was amused at first but grew steadily worried.
 “Do you think its gone?” he asked over dinner, a roast chicken with rosemary potatoes.
-Delicious and perfectly seasoned.
+Delicious.
 “I, reluctantly, admit I miss our ghost.”

 Halloween came and went — dashing the couple’s hope that their house ghost was simply on some sort of otherworldly vacation.